 2. Zoo Diergaarde Blijdorp, Rotterdam

 Diergaarde Blijdorp is one of our finest and oldest zoos in the Netherlands.
-Some part, such as the Himalayas area with the restored Mountain Animal Rock, is a national monument.
+Some part, such as the Himalayas area with the restored Mountain Animal Rock, is a national monuments.
 This zoo has a huge diversity of animals.
 Very special is the covered Oceania, sharks, squid, sea turtles and lots of other water animals swim around you.
 There is an amazing tropical butterfly garden.
 There are lions, panthers, tigers, gorillas, snakes, monkeys, elephants, hippopotami, really too many to mention.
 Each animal species lives in its own adapted, well-thought-out living environment.
 Animals are happy in Diergaarde Blijdorp.
 Just go there and be amazed or this cool zoo.
 One day is really not enough.

 Address: Blijdorplaan 8, Rotterdam